SystemsApproach/tcpcc/tcp_ip.rst

 applications that run above IP need to be aware of all these possible failure modes.

-One consequence of this design is that a given source may have more than enough capacity on the immediate outgoing link to send a packet, but somewhere in the middle of a network its packets encounter a link that is being used by many different traffic sources. :numref:`Figure
+One consequence of this design is that a given source may have ample capacity to send traffic into the network at some rate, but somewhere in the middle of a network its packets encounter a link that is being used by many different traffic sources. :numref:`Figure
-%s <fig-congestion>` illustrates this situation—two high-speed links are feeding a low-speed link.
-The router is able to queue (buffer) packets for a while, but if the problem persists, the queue will overflow.
-This is the very definition of congestion.
+%s <fig-congestion>` illustrates an acute example of this situation—two high-speed links are leading into a router which then feeds outgoing traffic onto a low-speed link.
+The router is able to queue (buffer) packets for a while, but if the problem persists, the queue will first grow to some length, and eventually (because it is finite) it will overflow, leading to packet loss.
+This situation, where offered load exceeds link capacity, is the very definition of congestion.

 .. _fig-congestion:
 .. figure:: figures/f06-01-9780123850591.png